LastStriker11/DARUMA_WP2/README.md

 A repository of preprocessing and previsualization codes for WP2 of the DARUMA project.

 Codes for datasets from different cities can be found in the respective folders.
 Since all GPT data have the same format, so the codes for GPT data are shared in a public folder *GPT_codes* including a preprocessing script and a visualization notebook.
-In general, each dataset will be accompanied by a preprocessing script and a visualization notebook.

 --------
 ## 1. Data in common